How to Stay On the Light Side of Website Submission

 Over the past decade, one of the more popular SEO practices has been to promote sites by means of the submission of websites to all kinds of search engines and directories.
 This is now considered a passé SEO tactic.
 Google, after all, understands and is scornful of site owners who manipulate and control their incoming links in an “unnatural” manner.
 In some cases, submitting a website to directories is considered bad manners and a spammy black hat tactic.
 Commonly, Google doesn’t even pass any credit to links from many online business directories and search engines.
 In 2014, Yahoo went ahead and withdrew its own directory submission service.

-Here are some grave mistakes you should avoid in order to keep your website from being de-indexed and penalized.
+Here are some grave website submission mistakes you should avoid in order to keep your website from being de-indexed and penalized.

 - Getting a website submitted to low-quality junk directories.